Umber (album)

 Umber is the first full-length album by the American post-hardcore band Bitch Magnet.
-The band had added second guitarist David Gait since their previous year's release, the eight-song EP Star Booty.
+The band had added second guitarist David Galt since their previous year's release, the eight-song EP Star Booty.
 In 2004 Umber was listed in Mojo's "Lost Albums You Must Own".

+Music

+Music journalist Andrew Earles described the sound on Umber as "an aggressive and heavy approach to post-hardcore/indie rock that had alot[sic] in common with the aggro noise rock that dominated the Amphetamine Reptile and late-'80s Touch and Go rosters."
+However, Earles stated that Umber "lacked the unweildy, testosterone-fueled depravity and nihilism" of these albums, and that the album instead "[relies] on the hazy, often buried but melodic" vocals of Sooyoung Park.
+Jason Ankeny of AllMusic described the album's third track "Clay" as a "taut exploration of extremist spatial dynamics."
+He described the album's fifth track "Douglas Leader" as a "quietly hypnotic minimalist ode 180-degrees removed from everything else in the Bitch Magnet oeuvre to date."

 Release and reception

 Umber was first released in 1989 on LP by Glitterhouse Records with an all yellowish-umber colored cover with the band's name and album title set in a small bold font at its center.
 The record's 10 tracks were paired with the band's previous eight-song EP, Star Booty, and issued by Communion on cassette and CD that same year.

+Jason Ankeny of AllMusic gave the album three and a half stars out of five.

 In 2011, Umber was remastered by Alan Douches and released in a box-set containing with the rest of the band's catalog.